OPALX-project/OPALX-project.github.io/cyclotron.md

 | [bfield.dat]( Cyclotron/bfield.dat) | magnetic field map |
 | [plotTunes.py]( Cyclotron/plotTunes.py) | python (version 3) plotting script for tune calculation |

-Since version 2.1 OPAL has a closed orbit finder with tune calculation.
+Since version 2.1 OPAL has a closed orbit finder with tune calculation based on Gordon's algorithm.

 The important commands in the input file are: